NyuB/yadladoc/README.md

 **COMING SOON** expose a native binary with graalVM

 ## Contribute

-### Test suites
-`YadladocSuite` groups the high level 'end to end' tests an should be a good entrypoint to have an overview of the current features.
-The other suites focus on more technical modules, such as Mardkwown parsing.
-AssertExtensions and SuiteExtensions are test-only helpers (see section [Notes on the test style])
+[YadladocSuite](yadladoc/test/src/nyub/yadladoc/YadladocSuite.scala) groups the high level 'end to end' tests an should be a good entrypoint to have an overview of the current features.

 ### Reading the tests
 Most tests are written with a thin wrapper around munit assertions in a 'state what you expect' style.